scerioli/Global-Preferences-Survey/Article/Appendix.md

 ### Linear Models Diagnostic and the Robust Linear Regression

-As already mentioned in the previous paragraph, part of the data to reproduce the article is under restricted access: education level and household income quintile on the individual level are not available in open access version.
-As the [@FH] article addresses the gender differences, the main focus is on that individual variable and all the others provided in the dataset (education level, income quitile, age, and subjective math skills) are taken as control variables, meaning that the presence of these variables may not affect the result of the correlation.

-The linear model for each country is created using the equation:

-$p_i = \beta_1^c female_i + \beta_2^c age_i + \beta_3^c age^2_i + \beta_4^c subjective \ math \ skills_i + \epsilon_i$

-This results in 6 models -- one for each preference measure, $p_i$ -- having intercept and 4 weights, each of the weight being related to the variable in the formula above.
-The weight for the dummy variable "female", $\beta_1^c$, is used as a measure of the country-level gender difference.
-Therefore, in total, we have 6 weights that represent the preference difference related to the gender for 76 countries.
+As described in paragraph "Results", the gender differences are extracted from the dataset using the gender coefficient of the linear regression of the single preferences regressed on gender, age, age squared, education, income quintile and subjective math skills.

-We now question the normality of the input data and therefore of the robustness of the linear regression performed as described.
-In order to verify our doubts, we used the diagnostic plots for the linear regression, in particular focusing on the so called "Normal Q-Q" plot.
+We question the normality of the input data and therefore of the robustness of the linear regression performed as described.
+In order to verify our doubts, we used the diagnostic plots for each linear regression, in particular focusing on the so called "Normal Q-Q" plot.
 This kind of plots helps determining the normality of the residuals by looking at their distribution along a straight diagonal line.

 One way to address the problem of the long tails resulting in non-normally distributed residuals can be to choose a model with less restrictive assumptions, for instance the robust linear regression.
-In the robust linear regression, each datapoint is weighted based on its "extremeness", meaning, the more an observation deviates from the linearity, the more it is penalized by giving less weight.
+In the robust linear regression, each data-point is weighted based on its "extremeness", meaning, the more an observation deviates from the linearity, the more it is penalized by giving less weight.
 The OLS is also just a robust linear regression where all the weights are equal to 1.
 There are many common methods to assign the weights to data.
 Here, we use the package ```MASS``` from R and its function ```rlm```, in which by default the method used for the weights is called "Huber".

 The models for each countries are therefore created by using the robust linear regression, and same substitution happens for every model created using linear regression by the original authors (that is, the conditional analysis later on, and plotting the final results and calculation of the resulting coefficients).